grijjy/DelphiSocialFrameworks/README.md

 For example Delphi intercepts applicationDidFinishLaunchingWithOptions but does not expose the Options parameter to any application events or messages.
 These Options are required by the Facebook framework and many other frameworks you might need for iOS apps.

-Since we can only have a single application delegate for the app when calling UIApplicationMain() we must consider making a copy of FMX.Platform.iOS and modifying our own version of it so we can respond to the delegates in the manner that they expect.
+Since we can only have a single application delegate for the app when calling UIApplicationMain() we must consider making a copy of FMX.Platform.iOS and modifying our own version of it so we can respond to the delegates in the manner that the framework expects.

 ## Missing Delphi functionality in FMX.Platform.iOS
 One workable solution is to add events or messages to the individual application delegates that we can subscribe in our main application.
-Unfortunately this requires us to add TMessage related callbacks into the FMX.Platform.iOS unit.
+This would be more congruent with the way it is done in Objective C.  Unfortunately this requires us to add TMessage related callbacks into the FMX.Platform.iOS unit.
 Each TMessage specifically contains the same parameters as the delegate in the same format so we can make sure we forward them as intended to the sub-delegate in the Facebook (or Twitter) framework.

 Since we need to add a bit of code to FMX.Platform.iOS, I suggest you make a copy of it, modify the copy and add the copy to each project.